-- Optional: extra virgin olive oil to serve
+- Optional: extra-virgin olive oil (to serve)

 If using fresh tomatoes, peel by cutting a small “x” on the tip, and dropping into boiling water for 1 to 2 minutes, until the skin loosens easily.

 Heat 1 tablespoon of the olive oil in a soup pot over medium heat.
-Add onion, garlic, carrot and potato and cook for 5 minutes.
+Add onion, garlic, carrot, and potato and cook for 5 minutes.

 Add tomatoes, broth, and a healthy pinch of sea salt.
 Bring to a boil; reduce heat, and simmer, covered, for 25 minutes, until vegetables are very tender.

 Heat remaining tablespoon of oil in a skillet.
-Sauté leeks over medium heat for about 5 minutes, or until leeks are firm but tender.
+Sauté leeks over medium heat for about 5 minutes, or until leeks are firm, but tender.
 Set aside.

-- After 25 minutes, add the basil leaves to the soup and remove from heat.
+After 25 minutes, add the basil leaves to the soup and remove from heat.

-- Add leeks and season to taste.
+Add leeks and season to taste.
 Cook an additional 5 minutes before serving.